hoalt14/zsh/README.md

   - [MesloLGS NF Bold Italic.ttf](font/MesloLGS%20NF%20Bold%20Italic.ttf)
 - Install by **Double-click** on each file and click "Install".
 This will make `MesloLGS NF` font available to all applications on your system
 - Configure your terminal to use this font:
-  - **iTerm2**: Open iTerm2 → Preferences → Profiles → Text and set Font to `MesloLGS NF`.
+  - **iTerm2**: Open iTerm2 → Preferences → Profiles → Text and set Font to `MesloLGS NF`
-  - **Visual Studio Code**: Open File → Preferences → Settings, enter `terminal.integrated.fontFamily` in the search box and set the value to `MesloLGS NF`.
+  - **Visual Studio Code**: Open File → Preferences → Settings, enter `terminal.integrated.fontFamily` in the search box and set the value to `MesloLGS NF`
   - **GNOME Terminal (the default Ubuntu terminal)**: Open Terminal → Preferences and click on the selected profile under Profiles.
 Check Custom font under Text Appearance and select `MesloLGS NF Regular`

 ## Install oh-my-zsh